Do You Need To Quit Coffee To Save Your Hormones?

 Epigallocatechin Gallate (EGCG) is a powerful polyphenol that has many health benefits such as improving longevity, helps prevent certain types of cancer and boosts insulin sensitivity.
 You can get a nice calm buzz without feeling wired due to the calming, 'anti-anxiety' amino acid L-Theanine, which is found exclusively in tea.

-If you are healthy overall, and aren't dealing with things such as hormonal imbalances, anxiety attacks or insomnia etc, stick to a maximum 2 cups of high quality organic coffee per day, before 2pm.
+If you are healthy overall, and aren't dealing with things such as major hormonal imbalances, anxiety attacks or insomnia etc, it's probably best to stick to a maximum 2 cups of high quality organic coffee per day, before 2pm.

 Try to consume it after meals to prevent a stress hormone spike, as food will slow down the absorption into the blood stream and it may aid digestion.
 (This is actually how its traditionally used ,as a bitter to stimulate the liver! )